 I was reminded of this at Tapnell Farm Park which we visited for the first time in a year recently.
 Like most Wightophiles, we were bursting with excitement a couple of years ago when we heard a new attraction was coming and have been returning sporadically ever since.

-On our return, the hay bale slides had shifted across the play barn, the Tiny Tapnell bit for toddlers had moved to another building, a gift shop had appeared next to a new toddler area.
+On our return, the hay bale slides had shifted across the play barn, the Tiny Tapnell bit for toddlers had moved to another building and a gift shop had appeared next to a new toddler area.

 On this trip my mother went off to get coffee, which often results in her spending 20 minutes getting to know the person serving her.
 This is a useful gift in life, unless there is a queue of people behind you.

 Usually she returns to say that the person who brewed her coffee used to work with the grandson of someone she worked with in the 1990s.